South Africa must improve or face being 'punished'

 But the South Africans, playing without injured star Thembi Kgatlana, struggled to put away a host of good chances in the second half, were nervy at the back and came under a period of sustained pressure from the Tunisians.

-"The main focus was on the objectives we have put as a team," midfielder Refiloe Jane, who was returning from Covid-19, said.
+"The main focus was on the objectives we have as a team," midfielder Refiloe Jane, who was returning from Covid-19, said.

 "We needed each other more than ever.
 We stayed together.
 We fought for one another and made sure we got the result."